- Who We Are

-You can get answers to questions by phoning one of our borough offices any weekday afternoon, excluding holidays.
-If you call during the school day you can leave a message and you will get a call back.
-If you have several questions, planning a career change, resignation, or retirement you should make an appointment for a PRELIMINARY CONSULTATION at any borough office listed below.
-This private conference will give you an estimate of your retirement allowance and answer your many questions about retirement benefits.
-We advise that every-one have a minimum of one preliminary borough consultation before your final consultation.
+You can get answers to questions by calling one of our borough offices any weekday afternoon, excluding holidays.
+If you call during the school day, you can leave a message and you will get a call back.
+If you have several questions or are planning a career change, resignation or retirement, you should make an appointment for a PRELIMINARY CONSULTATION at any borough office listed below.
+At this private consultation, you will receive an estimate of your retirement allowance and answers to your questions about retirement benefits.
+We advise that everyone have a minimum of one preliminary borough consultation before your final consultation.
 You may have more than one preliminary consultation during your career.

 Staten Island: 718-605-1400